 - All system sizes described in this Guidebook are in AC system size based on the inverter size, i.e., a system with a single 10 kW inverter is considered a 10 kW system even if it has 12 kW of STC DC capacity. - a.
 Inverter capacity shall be measured as the nameplate maximum continuous output. - b.
 An inverter shall be connected to a solar panel in order to be considered as part of the AC system size.
-In the case of microinverters that contain more than one inverter per unit, only the inverters connected to a panel shall be included in the AC system size. - Systems Systems that do not include a battery/storage component will be limited to a DC capacity of 155% of the AC capacity (for example, a 10 kW AC system can contain only 15.5 kW in STC DC capacity).
+In the case of microinverters that contain more than one inverter per unit, only the inverters connected to a panel shall be included in the AC system size. - 2.
+Systems that do not include a battery/storage component will be limited to a DC capacity of 155% of the AC capacity (for example, a 10 kW AC system can contain only 15.5 kW in STC DC capacity).
 Beginning June 1, 2024, all systems that include a battery/storage component will be limited to a DC capacity of 200% of the AC capacity.
-An Approved Vendor may request an exemption
+An Approved Vendor may request an exemption for this requirement, but exemptions will only be granted for good cause and at the discretion of the Agency and its Program Administrator.

-30 If mistakes are made in an application related to capacity factor calculation and discovered prior to Part I verification of the project, the Program Administrator may permit updates to an application's capacity factor if good cause/explanation is provided for the change(s).
+&lt;sup>28 If mistakes are made in an application related to capacity factor calculation and discovered prior to Part I verification of the project, the Program Administrator may permit updates to an application's capacity factor if good cause/explanation is provided for the change(s).
 Still, Approved Vendors should not act in reliance on this and should ensure that application data is accurate and true prior to application submission.